Learn how to cook large amounts of food for crowds of people

 This is just a rough guide and depending on what you intend to cook you will no doubt need other bits of equipment.

 Now we are at the stage of cooking food in large quantities there are a few important tips to follow to make sure you get the final product right and don’t ruin all your hard work.

-- Don’t double seasoning or spices – As you double the main ingredients (from 2/4/8/16 etc. for things like meat or vegetables) DON’T do the same for the seasoning (salt & pepper) or strongly flavoured spices.
+- Don’t double seasoning or spices – As you double the main ingredients (from 2/4/8/16 etc. for things like meat or vegetables) DON’T do the same for the seasoning (salt & pepper) or strongly flavored spices.
 Instead, increase the amount by around 1- 1-1/2 every time you double the main ingredients and then taste test as you go.

 - Limit the depth of the pan – Try not to overfill the saucepan when you are cooking dishes like curries or stews.
 This way you can cook the food evenly.
 Alternatively, make sure to stir the pan regularly.

 - Increase the cooking time – For batch cooking you often work with recipes designed originally for smaller portion sizes, which means you will need to increase the cooking time.

 - Make sure it’s at the correct serving temperature – Before you serve the food make sure it is kept at the correct serving temperature, which you can check with a thermometer.
-The Food Standards Agency (FSA) recommends “cooking food until it has reached 70°C and stayed at that temperature for 2 minutes”.
+The Food Standards Agency (FSA) recommends “cooking food until it has reached 70°C and staying at that temperature for 2 minutes”.

 - Give yourself plenty of time – We tend to underestimate how long things take and this is especially true when it comes to cooking in large quantities, especially if you’re new to bulk cooking (which you probably are).
 This means you want to give yourself plenty of room for error so that you have enough time to correct any mistakes.